SimonKienzler/crusado/example/bug.md

 ---
+# information relevant for crusado and CLI usage
 name: example-bug
 summary: This is a bug template.
 type: Bug

+# information that will end up in the Azure WorkItem
 title: Fix stuff
 tasks:
   - title: Fix first component